-A promising direction is to keep the retrieval pipeline unchanged while mitigating distribution gaps from the query side by leveraging large language models (LLMs) for query rewriting.
-In particular, these methods typically design prompts that guide LLMs to rewrite downstream queries into forms that better match the retriever’s original training distribution, thereby improving retrieval performance.
-However, such direct rewriting is often ineffective because LLMs lack awareness of CLIP’s training distribution and thus cannot consistently generate high-quality rewrites.
-As an alternative, some subsequent works attempt to bypass this alignment issue—for example, by decomposing queries and images into sub-parts before retrieval to achieve finer-grained alignment~\citep{jiang2022comclip}, or by incorporating feedback from LLM–user interaction to enrich queries and improve performance~\citep{lee2024interactive}.
-Yet these approaches only partially address distribution mismatches between downstream tasks and CLIP’s training data; the range of tasks they can handle is limited, and the hand-crafted rules they rely on are often inefficient.
-Therefore, we argue that it is necessary to design an approach that can effectively capture feedback signals from the retriever’s training distribution and use them as supervision to guide query rewriting in a more reliable direction.
+A promising alternative is to leave the retrieval pipeline untouched and instead bridge distribution gaps from the query side by leveraging Large Language Models (LLMs) for query rewriting.
+These methods typically employ prompt engineering to guide LLMs in transforming downstream queries into forms that better align with CLIP's original training distribution.
+Nevertheless, such zero-shot rewriting remains suboptimal, as LLMs lack explicit knowledge of the retriever’s latent space and therefore cannot consistently generate high-quality rewrites.
+While subsequent works have attempted to address this—for example, via fine-grained decomposition~\citep{jiang2022comclip} or interactive user feedback~\citep{lee2024interactive}—they only partially resolve distribution mismatches and often rely on inefficient, heuristic-based rules.
+Therefore, we argue that it is essential to design an approach that can distill feedback signals directly from the retriever to supervise the query-rewriting process in a more reliable and data-driven direction.